Best Of17 min read

 Cons:

-• Custom panel has a real learning curve
+• Custom control panel has a real learning curve

 • Live chat support isn't 24/7 on all plans

-• Performance can lag on shared plans under heavy traffic
+• Performance can lag on shared plans under heavy load

 • Email hosting costs extra on the Starter plan